MrsBlooGhost/backend/RB120-129/Review/misc_exercises.md

 #4

+> What will the last line of code return?

 A `NoMethodError` is raised, specifying that a private method `id` is called on `other`.
 This error is raised because private methods can only be called explicitly on `self`.

 ---

 #5

+> What will the last 2 lines of code output?

 `Justice for all`\
 `Justice for all!!!`